spych

 class Spanish(OllamaResponder):

-user_input = f"Translate the following text to Spanish and return only the translated text: '{user_input}'"
+user_input = f"Translate the following to Spanish and return only the translated text: '{user_input}'"

 class German(OllamaResponder):

-user_input = f"Translate the following text to German and return only the translated text: '{user_input}'"
+user_input = f"Translate the following to German and return only the translated text: '{user_input}'"

 SpychOrchestrator(